Spaced repetition is the cornerstone of effective learning

 By breaking learning sessions into short bursts, you can also take control of your schedule.
 You may find during the first few sessions that you need much more time than you had originally planned.
 You may also discover which areas need more revision, and which are already coming along well.
 This will give you plenty of time to react and adapt your schedule to the situation.

 Isn’t it extraordinary that we practice almost everything but formal learning through spaced repetition?
 For example, it would be a very strange idea to practice football by playing once a month for 8 hours straight.
-Instead, two hours of training a week seems a perfectly normal way to develop at amateur level.
-Similarly, imagine a theater performance where the actors rehearse through the play for the first time in dress rehearsal, continuing until the wee hours.
+Instead, two hours of training a week seems a perfectly normal way to develop at an amateur level.
+Similarly, imagine a theater performance where the actors rehearse through the play for the first time in dress rehearsal, with a marathon session.

 How to spread your studies